kevoreilly/CAPEv2/docs/book/src/installation/guest/network.rst

     .. note:: You can set as static IP address the address previously given by DHCP or any other address you like within the range of your interface.

 Wait a few seconds and you should have Internet access (in case you are using NAT.
-Bera in mind an isolated network will not provide Internet connection).
+Bear in mind an isolated network will not provide Internet connection).

 It is important to check connectivity between the Host and the Guest, like in the previous chapter.